Department of Government Transport

-Department of Government Transport is the government department responsible for providing transport to government departments and agencies and maintenance of government transport pool vehicles in Bangladesh and is located in Dhaka, Bangladesh.
+Department of Government Transport is the government department responsible for providing transport to government departments and agencies and maintenance of the government transport pool vehicles in Bangladesh and is located in Dhaka, Bangladesh.
 It is under the Ministry of Public Administration.
 It is responsible for deputy secretaries to senior government secretaries.

 History

 Department of Government Transport traces its origins to the Home Transport Department in 1947 by the British Raj government.
-After the Independence of Bangladesh was made into a fully fledged department by the government of Bangladesh in 1971.
+After the Independence of Bangladesh, it was converted into a fully fledged department by the government of Bangladesh in 1971.